Access the Code of Practice online

 Suppliers of pre-painted metal offer alternative products for different environments, using different metallic coatings, paint systems, paint thickness and metals.
 The designer or the roof cladding contractor should carefully assess and evaluate these options to comply with the NZBC.

 The boundaries of different corrosion zones are difficult to define because many factors determine the corrosivity of a particular location.
-The designer should choose the appropriate materials for the location, which meet the minimum durability requirements of the NZBC and satisfy customer expectations.
+The designer should choose the appropriate materials for the location.
+The chosen materials should meet the minimum durability requirements of the NZBC and satisfy customer expectations.

 4.6.1 Assessment of Marine Environments